 Today the Directed Studies program consists of three integrated full-year courses in Philosophy, Literature, and Historical and Political Thought.
 Students entering the program must enroll in all three courses and are expected to enroll for both semesters.
 The courses begin with classical antiquity and the Bible and continue through the Middle Ages, the Renaissance, and the Early Modern period, ending in the twentieth century with authors such as W.E.B.
 Du Bois, Virginia Woolf, Hannah Arendt and Iris Murdoch.
 Each of the three courses meets weekly for one lecture and two discussion seminars.
 The heart and soul of DS are its seminars, in which small groups of students working closely with a professor explore and debate the meaning—or meanings—of an influential text.
 The regular lectures and seminars are complemented by a series of colloquia featuring distinguished speakers from within Yale and beyond.
 Our study of written texts is also complemented by gallery talks and study sessions at the Yale Art Gallery, the Yale Center for British Art, and the Beinecke Rare Book and Manuscript Library.

 Directed Studies has no prerequisites.
-Students can excel in DS whether or not they enter college with background in the texts it covers.
+Students excel in DS with or without any background in the texts studied.

 Enrollment in Directed Studies is limited to one hundred and twenty-six members of the freshmen class.